yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/bestpracticedevdoc.md

 ### Add downloadable scripts

 Provide code examples in a way that customers can copy and paste and try out your product.
-The sample could also be downloadable, which is less error prone than copying and pasting.
+The sample could also be downloadable, which is less error-prone than copying and pasting.

 Example: